professornaveengenhao/professornaveengenhao.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
+Rodrigo Ronei Teixeira, 39 anos, é professor na Nave do Conhecimento do Engenhão, onde atua com dedicação na formação de alunos em temas ligados à tecnologia e inovação.
+Formado em Tecnologia da Informação desde 2009, Rodrigo traz uma sólida experiência na área, aliando conhecimento técnico à didática acessível e envolvente. É pós-graduado em Informática na Educação, o que reforça seu compromisso com o uso pedagógico das tecnologias digitais no processo de aprendizagem.
+Ao longo de sua carreira, tem se destacado por seu entusiasmo em compartilhar conhecimento, sua capacidade de adaptação às mudanças tecnológicas e sua atuação transformadora no ambiente educacional.

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
+Link to your favorite [subreddit](http://youtube.com).
 You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+The code is already in, just name your picture `image.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.